Frequently asked questions by curious

 What instruments or tools do you use?

-Mainly we depend on feeling, seeing and hearing.
-In those cases wheres the combination lock can't be manipulated for one reason or another, we're equipped with optics and highly specialized drilling equipment.
+Mainly I depend on feeling, seeing and hearing.
+In those cases wheres the combination lock can't be manipulated for one reason or another, Im equipped with optics and highly specialized drilling equipment.

 How discreet are you with openings?

-Most of the time we are working in places where people keep their most prized possessions.
-We guarantee total confidentiality in all our openings.
-Regarding the safes we open, all we do is open the combination lock of the safe and while walking out of the room, instruct the customer to swing the door open.
-We never look inside to see what's in the safe, we feel it's disrespectful and none of our concern.
+Most of the time I am working in places where people keep their most prized possessions.
+I guarantee total confidentiality in all my openings.
+Regarding the safes I open, all I do is open the combination lock of the safe and while walking out of the room, instruct the customer to swing open the door.
+I never look inside to see what's in the safe, I feel it's disrespectful and none of my concern.

 Do you have any memberships?

-Safe and Vault Technicians Association (SAVTA) Active Member #4663, National Safeman's Organization (NSO) Active Member #1801, Associated Locksmiths of America (ALOA) Active Member #23870, International Association of Investigative Locksmiths (IAIL) Active Member #PENDING
+Safe and Vault Technicians Association (SAVTA) Active Member #4663, National Safeman's Organization (NSO) Active Member #1801, Associated Locksmiths of America (ALOA) Active Member #23870, International Association of Investigative Locksmiths (IAIL) Active Member #2359

-As one of the most experienced and dedicated safecrackers currently in Puerto Rico, we work with highly specialized tools and equipment that guarantee minimum damage to the equipment.
+As one of the most experienced and dedicated safecrackers currently working in Puerto Rico, I work with highly specialized tools and equipment that guarantee minimum damage to the equipment.